Cosmo-Local Credit (CLC)

 A ‘commitment’ can be any redeemable obligation: gift cards, loyalty points, invoices, service credits, school/clinic vouchers, carbon/repair credits, micro-loans, prepaid utilities, or mutual-aid pledges.

-Scaling to a federation of pools requires shared infrastructure that no single steward should control: insurance buffers, audits, monitoring, routing standards, and off-ramps - plus clear, democratic rules for risk.
+Scaling to a federation of pools requires shared infrastructure that no single steward has to control: insurance buffers, audits, monitoring, routing standards, and off-ramps - plus clear, accountable rules for risk.

-The CLC DAO (a member-governed Decentralized Autonomous Organization (DAO) with transparent rules) is the network-level “commons steward” that funds and governs the safety layer for many independent Commitment Pools, so commitment pooling can scale without becoming extractive or fragile.
+Cosmo-Local Credit (CLC) is shared settlement infrastructure for many independent Commitment Pools.
+It can be stewarded by different accountable structures - cooperatives, community groups, federations, public agencies, companies, multisigs, service operators, or other governance arrangements with transparent rules.
+Its role is to coordinate and fund the safety layer so commitment pooling can scale without becoming extractive or fragile.
 In practice, it becomes a credit routing + clearing layer across many issuers - so different communities and institutions can settle obligations with each other without needing one central bank-like operator.

 Example: a clinic voucher in one pool can be swapped through trusted pools into food or transport credits, and the network “clears” by netting flows so fewer swaps need cash.